apache/dolphinscheduler/docs/docs/en/guide/parameter/priority.md

 ![priority-parameter06](../../../../img/new_ui/dev/parameter/priority_parameter06.png)

 The [createParam2] node creates an OUT parameter named 'id' and assigns it the value '22'.
+A "sleep 20" logic has been added to this node to ensure it completes after the [createParam1] node.

 ![priority-parameter07](../../../../img/new_ui/dev/parameter/priority_parameter07.png)